DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 In this README you can find detailed descriptions regarding:
 - Instructions for reproducing this study from data input to final output of the nnU-Net;
 - Setting up a container for the cluster BwUniCluster3.0;
-- Some data analysis scripts regarding metrics.
+- Some data analysis scripts regarding metrics and plots.

 Some of my steps were done locally on the PC and some on the cluster.
 First, the folder and file structure on the local PC and the cluster will be explained, before the workflow is described.